Roberto Di Matteo

 Roberto Di Matteo (/it/; born 29 May 1970) is an Italian professional football manager and former player.

 A midfielder, he played for Swiss clubs Schaffhausen, Zürich and Aarau early in his career.
 After winning the Swiss league title with Aarau in 1992–1993, he joined Serie A team Lazio where he played under managers Dino Zoff and Zdeněk Zeman.
 After three seasons at Lazio, he joined Chelsea in 1996 for a £4.9 million fee, a club record at the time.
 He retired as a player in February 2002 at the age of 31 following injury problems.

 Born in Switzerland to Italian parents, he was capped 34 times for Italy, scoring two goals, and played in UEFA Euro 1996 and the 1998 FIFA World Cup.

 Di Matteo began his managerial career with Milton Keynes Dons, whom he took to the League One playoffs in 2008–09 before leaving to return West Bromwich Albion to the Premier League.
 As caretaker manager of Chelsea, he steered the club to double title success, winning both the FA Cup and the club's first UEFA Champions League title in 2012, but was dismissed later that year.
 He coached Schalke 04 for seven months in 2014–2015 and Aston Villa for four months in 2016.

 Club career

 Early career

 Born in Schaffhausen, Switzerland to Italian parents from Abruzzo, Di Matteo began his career with Swiss club Schaffhausen, before joining Aarau in 1991.
 He won the Swiss Nationalliga A with Aarau in 1993.

 Lazio

-He signed for Lazio in the summer of 1993 on a free transfer.
-Di Matteo became a regular starting-11 member of the Lazio side in midfield under managers Dino Zoff and later Zdeněk Zeman, and he made his debut for the Italy national team during his three seasons with the Rome club.
+Di Matteo signed for Lazio in the summer of 1993 on a free transfer.
+He became a regular starting-11 member of the Lazio side in midfield under managers Dino Zoff and later Zdeněk Zeman, and he made his debut for the Italy national team during his three seasons with the Rome club.
 Under Zeman, he was frequently deployed in the central midfield role, in which he was required to aid the team defensively – thanks to his formation as a sweeper during his youth – as well as offensively and creatively.
-During his time at the club, he developed into one of the top two-way central midfielders in Italy.
+During his time at the club, he developed into one of the top two-way midfielders in Italy.